openshift-labs/learn-katacoda/apicurio/step03.md

 ## Objective
-The object of this scenario is bring up the Apricurio web site running in the Katacoda interactive learning environment,
+The object of this scenario is bring up the Apicurio web site running in the Katacoda interactive learning environment,